 An advanced study of Euclidean and non-Euclidean geometries from an axiomatic viewpoint, with an emphasis on mathematical communication, investigation and conjecture, and formal proof.
 This course also presents the history of the development of Euclidean and non-Euclidean geometry.
 Dynamic geometry software will be used for geometric constructions to help develop and illustrate mathematical arguments.
-Prerequisite: C (2.0) or better in PHIL 105.
 Does not count towards the General Education Quantitative Inquiry requirement.